Ralph F. Hirschmann Award In Peptide Chemistry

-Günther Jung, emeritus professor at the University of Tübingen, agrees.
-"He is a very organized researcher," says Jung, who has worked in the field of peptide chemistry and has known Meldal for 20 years.
-"He has been highly active in promoting science not only in his group but also in quite a number of workshops and symposia."
-Jung notes that Meldal's laboratory is highly international.
+Although most of Benkovic’s research career has been at Pennsylvania State University, he received undergraduate degrees in both chemistry and English literature from Lehigh University.
+“As a senior undergraduate chemistry major, I was introduced to the subject of biochemistry,” Benkovic tells C&EN.
+“Although at the time it was mainly catabolic and metabolic cycles to memorize, I knew then there were many challenging problems at the chemistry/biology interface that would be fascinating to explore.”

-Going forward, Meldal says the key challenge in peptide chemistry will be to improve its fusion with organic chemistry in order to better exploit the diversity attained in both fields in a more coherent fashion in research.
-"Peptides are not just a tool," he says.
-"They are a means of getting compounds that are highly active and that can be made exactly the way you want them.
-It's happening already, but it needs to be done on a broader basis."
+Benkovic went on to receive a Ph.D. in organic chemistry from Cornell University.
+He started his academic career at Penn State in 1965 and is presently the Evan Pugh Professor of Chemistry and holds the Eberly Chair in Chemistry.

-Meldal will present the award address before the Division of Organic Chemistry.
+Benkovic will present the award address before the Division of Biological Chemistry.

 Join the conversation